-Czech Republic, Government: Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.
+Czech Republic, Government: Ensure special emphasis to prevention for protection and empowerment of the vulnerable people, especially children, online.
+In this regard, governments and other stakeholders, [especially civil society], should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.

-Japan, Government: Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.
+Japan, Government: Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
+In this regard, governments and other stakeholders, should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.

 Canada, Government: Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
-In this regard, governments and other stakeholders, [especially civil society],should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.
+In this regard, governments and other stakeholders, ,should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
-In this regard, governments and other stakeholders, [especially civil society], should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-Center of Technology and Society, Civil Society: Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.
+Center of Technology and Society, Civil Society: Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
+In this regard, governments and other stakeholders, [especially civil society], should work together to help all the vulnerable to enjoy the benefits of ICTs in a safe and secure environment.

-ICANN, Civil Society: Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.
+ICANN, Civil Society: Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
+In this regard, governments and other stakeholders, [especially civil society], should work together to help all to enjoy the benefits of knowledge and information technologies in a healthy, stable and resilient environment.

+Recognize the importance of the concept of “security by design”,[ especially amongst the business sector] when providing products and services.

-Czech Republic, Government:
+Czech Republic, Government: R

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Recognize the importance of the concept of “security by design”,[ especially amongst the business sector] when providing products and services.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Recognize the importance of the concept of “security by design”, especially amongst the private sector when providing products and services.

-Brazil, Government: Recognize the importance of the concept of “security by design”,[ especially amongst the business sector] when providing products and services.
+Brazil, Government: Recognize the importance of the concept of “security by design”, including privacy and user rights concerns, especially amongst the business sector when providing products and services.

-Center of Technology and Society, Civil Society: Recognize the importance of the concept of “security by design”,[ especially amongst the business sector] when providing products and services.
+Center of Technology and Society, Civil Society: Recognize the importance of the concept of “security and privacy by design”both at private and public sectorswhen providing products and services.

+[Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

 IFIP, Civil Society: